PROGRAM OVERVIEW

 User Experience Sprints

-Using traditional UX phases of design “objective >> Research >> Mock-Ups >> Test >> Build >> Validate”.
-The team adopted design sprints to tackle prototypes quickly for stakeholder review and technical feedback.
-This allowed for rapid development and deployment cycles.
+Following traditional UX phases—Objective → Research → Mock-Ups → Test → Build → Validate—the team incorporated design sprints to rapidly develop prototypes for stakeholder review and technical feedback.
+This approach enabled faster development and deployment cycles.

 Design Sprint Cycle